BrayanAbraham/Genetic-Algo-For-Global-Maxima-Minima/README.md

 The Algorithm is in src/genAlgoClasses/

-Individual.js contains the Fitness Function and Mutation function Population.js contains calculation of next generation and crossover
+Individual.js contains the Fitness Function and Mutation function<br/>
+Population.js contains calculation of next generation and crossover